sipgate-io/sipgateio-node/README.md

 ### History

-Fetch multiple or a specific event from your history
+Fetch multiple or a specific event from your history.

+### Numbers

+Receive all numbers assigned to your account.

 ### Real Time Call Manipulation (RTCM)